Kitae360/Public-Safety-DB/README.md

 1. Download all files that are uploaded
 2. put them in the one same file
 3. Use the commend line to find the file
+4. type sqlite3 file.db < DATABASE.sql to create the database file.
-4. type ruby code.rb to run the code.
+5. type ruby code.rb to run the code.

 #About the code
 1. When you log in, you need I.D. and password.
 (ID: kswag Password: 1234)